septemblue/Ktor-sample/notes.md

 # Notes (this session)
-- Learning loggin request from postman
+- Learning logging url parameter from postman